0mj/ruby-bowling-kata/README.md

 end
 ```
 **REVERSE, GREEN, AND REFACTOR**
-* Our code needs to be changed too much to make this test pass, so skip the test and validate that you have 2 passing tests & 1 skipped test.
+* Our code needs to be changed too much to make this test pass, so skip the test(add an x in front of it like `xtest..`) and validate that you have 2 passing tests & 1 skipped test.

 * Update *game.rb* so that it sums 2 rolls at a time.
 This will be needed for when we are looking at spares & strikes.
 Verify that your tests are not failing.
 ```ruby